Courses

 Final Thoughts

 Do you use a Debian-based distro like Linux Mint, or is Red Hat more your cup of tea?
-Which do you prefer, PIA’s graphical user interface, or NordVPN’s CLI-based apps?
+Which do you prefer, Surfshark’s graphical user interface, or NordVPN’s CLI-based apps?
 Let us know in the comments, and as always, thank you for reading.

 FAQ: The Best Paid and Free VPNs for Linux